hurter3/LionsTour2021SA/README.md

         - ***competition-terms.html***
             - This contains the terms and conditions of the competition.
         - ***competition.html***
-            - The user will need to have egistered and logged in to enter the competition.
+            - The user will need to have registered and logged in to enter the competition.
             - If they have not entered before they will be presented with an empty form to add their score predictions.
-            - If they have enter the competition they wil be presented with their predictions form which they can update until the day before the 1st match is played.
+            - If they have enter the competition they will be presented with their predictions form which they can update until the day before the 1st match is played.
+            - There is date restriction by which all competition entries and changes need to be submitted by.<br>
+                (Midnight 2 July 2021)

+                    submit_date = datetime.date.today()
+                    closing_date = datetime.date(2021, 7, 2)
+                    if submit_date > closing_date:
+                        messages.warning(request, 'Competition date closed')
+                        return render(request, "competition.html",
+                            {'form': form, 'points':points,'highest_points':highest_points,'total_entries':total_entries})
+                    else:
+                        if request.method == "POST":

     - **Products App**
         - ***products.html (which is the listView)***